Skip to main content

 • Priority access when the system is busy

-Our recommendation: Start with the free version.
-Use it for a few weeks and see if it fits into your life.
-Most seniors find the free version does everything they need.
-You can always upgrade later if you want to.
+Our honest recommendation: Start with the free version.
+Use it for a few weeks and see if it becomes part of your routine.
+Most seniors we hear from find the free version does everything they need.
+You can always upgrade later if you want to explore the advanced features.

-Like any online tool, it is smart to be thoughtful about what you share.
-Here are the key things to know:
+Like any online tool, it is smart to be thoughtful about what you type into ChatGPT.
+Here are clear rules to follow:

-• Social Security numbers, bank account details, or passwords — never type these into any chat
+• Bank account numbers, credit card details, or PINs — never type financial details into any chat

 What OpenAI Does With Your Conversations

 By default, OpenAI may use your conversations to improve its AI models.
-If you are uncomfortable with this, you can turn it off:
+If you are uncomfortable with this, you can turn it off easily:

-1. Click on your profile icon in the bottom-left corner
+1. Click on your profile icon (usually in the bottom-left corner)

 2. Go to Settings